openjdk/jfx/tests/manual/monkey/README.md

 The tool requires JDK 17+ and JavaFX 20+.

-To launch, specify the path to the javaFX SDK lib/ folder on the command line, example:
+To launch, specify the path to the JavaFX SDK lib/ folder on the command line, example:

 ```
-java -p javafx-sdk-21/lib/ --add-modules ALL-MODULE-PATH -jar MonkeyTester.jar
+java -p /PATH/javafx-sdk-21/lib/ --add-modules ALL-MODULE-PATH -jar MonkeyTester.jar
 ```